Powers of Attorney for India

 - fingerprints or a thumbnail attached.

-After being notarised, the General Power of Attorney document may need to be stamped with Apostille by the Department of Foreign Affairs (DFAT) and/or lodged with the Indian Consulate.
+After being notarised, a Power of Attorney may need to be stamped with an Apostille by the Department of Foreign Affairs (DFAT) and/or lodged with the Indian Consulate.

 Whether a General Power of Attorney document needs to be sighted by the Indian Consulate in order to be legally valid in India depends on the contents of the document and its intended use.
-To ensure that your document will be legally recognised in India, we suggest that you contact the Indian Consulate in Melbourne.
+Please check this with VFS as well as your Solicitor.

 In summary, moving to Australia can be tough, and it can be even tougher when you need to continue your personal and business affairs back in India.
 It can be made a little easier when you authorise someone back home to carry on your affairs on your behalf.
 Many Indian institutions permit this, provided that you have given a Power of Attorney authorising a person or people to act on your behalf.

-Therefore, If you are an Indian national and you need to appoint an agent (“Power Of Attorney”) to conduct transactions on your behalf back in India, John Pearce, as a recognised and practising Notary Public, has the experience and authority to prepare and witness these documents for you.
+Therefore, If you are an Indian national and you need to appoint an agent (“Power Of Attorney”) to conduct transactions on your behalf, John Pearce, as a recognised and practising Notary Public, has the experience and authority to witness these documents for you.